Wolverine971/9takes/src/blog/enneagram/enneagram-self-development.md

 ### Recognizing when you are stressed and doing well

 Each Enneagram type has a unique set of stress and comfort numbers, which can provide valuable insight into how we behave and react under different circumstances.
-By <a href="stress-number">understanding our own stress</a> and comfort numbers, we can become more aware of our patterns and tendencies, and work to break free from them.
+By <a href="enneagram-stress-number">understanding our own stress</a> and comfort numbers, we can become more aware of our patterns and tendencies, and work to break free from them.

 ### Develop emotional awareness